- St George Open Air Cinema – Sydney Harbour

 Billed as the world’s most beautiful cinema, watching a movie on a screen that pops up out of Sydney Harbour is as amazing as it sounds.
 This cinema at the edge of the Botanic Gardens is probably the most romantic in the city.

 Watch the sunset over the harbour while you wait for the sky to darken enough for the movie to begin, usually at about 8.30pm.
-This year food is being catered by Chiswick Restaurant with food prices from $8-25.
-Premium dining is available and catering is by Aria.
+Chiswick Restaurant is catering this year food with food prices from $8-25.
+Premium dining is available, and catering is by Aria.